uyuni-project/uyuni/testsuite/documentation/cucumber-steps.md

-Then "test-vm" virtual machine on "virt-server" should have a virtio cdrom Then "test-vm" virtual machine on "virt-server" should have no cdrom Then "test-vm" virtual machine on "virt-server" should have a "myvolume" virtio disk from pool "test-pool"
+Then "test-vm" virtual machine on "virt-server" should have a virtio cdrom Then "test-vm" virtual machine on "virt-server" should have no cdrom Then "test-vm" virtual machine on "virt-server" should have a "myvolume" virtio disk from pool "test-pool" Then "test-vm" virtual machine on "virt-server" should have "/path/to/image.iso" attached to a cdrom
 ```

 * Remove disk images from a storage pool